- to reveal the externalized costs associated with everyday household objects: clothing, jewelry, electronics, cosmetics,...

 Instructions:

-- Have the students break up into four groups by counting off by 4’s (All “ones” are together, all “twos,” etc).
+- Have the students break up into four groups by counting off by 4’s (All “ones” are together, all “twos,” etc).- Have each group find a place in the room to work together.

 - Hand out one True Cost sheet (ie, True Cost: Cell Phones) and one map of the world to each group.